sodadata/docs/soda/connect-spark.md

 ## Connect to Spark for ODBC

-An addition to `soda-core-spark-df`, install and configure this package if you use ODBC.
+An addition to `soda-spark-df`, install and configure the `soda-spark[odbc]` package if you use ODBC.
 {% include code-header.html %}
 ```yaml
 data_source my_datasource_name: